Basal cell carcinomas are the most common and the least serious form of skin cancer – as long as they are treated.

-Most basil cell carcinomas can be treated and cured.
+Most basal cell carcinomas can be treated and cured.
 However, it is possible for these types of cancers to recur or for new skin cancers to appear.

-To reduce the risk of new cancers occuring:
+Do the following to reduce the risk of new cancers occurring:

 - Keep all follow-up appointments with your GP or skin specialist.

-- Perform skin self-exams.
-Regularly check all your skin (from head to toe).
-If you see anything that is growing, bleeding, or in any way changing, go and see your doctor straight away.
+- Regularly check all your skin (from head to toe).
+If you see anything that is growing, bleeding or in any way changing, go and see your doctor straight away.
+See skin checks

 - Protect your skin from the sun and avoid indoor tanning.
 This is essential to prevent further damage, which can increase the risk of getting another skin cancer.